 About a year ago, my article “12 Liveaboard Tips to Beat the Winter Woes” came out in Pacific Yachting magazine, and now it’s up on their website here, just in time for winter again.
 Hope you enjoy it, especially while staying snug and warm ashore somewhere! 😉

 Recently, I’ve been writing a series of features for Ocean Navigator magazine.
-My series covers the toughest passages we’ve dealt with in our 50,000 miles of offshore sailing and it’s been a fun way to look back on many years of voyaging.
+My series covers the toughest passages in my 50,000 miles of offshore sailing and it’s been a fun way to look back on many years of voyaging.

 The first part of the series came out in the September/October edition of the magazine and is up online as well: Worst Weather Challenges.
 The second one is out in print in the current issue and covers our worst underway breakages.
 It also just came out online: Worst Breakdowns.

 This current Ocean Navigator edition also has another piece I wrote, about a fascinating historical reconstruction going on in Maine – of the colonial ship Virginia, the first English ship built in North America.
-Last but not least, one of Seth’s and my photos is the cover image for the issue!
+Last but not least, one of our photos is the cover image for the issue!
 (See left.)
-The catamaran pictured is the sleek and fast 57-foot Gunboat Vandal whose crew we met last year in the South Pacific on their way to New Zealand.
+The catamaran pictured is the sleek and fast 57-foot Gunboat Vandal whose crew we met in 2018 in the South Pacific on their way to New Zealand.

 When it arrived in my mailbox a couple weeks ago, I was excited to see that the most recent issue of Cruising World magazine features an article I wrote after surveying a bunch of fellow sailors: The Sea Gypsy’s Conundrum.
 One of the big organizational hassles for offshore sailors is what to do about a permanent address and about receiving mail while voyaging.

-The video we created tells this story, along with an explanation on how to use the wood chips in your grill.
+The video tells this story, along with an explanation on how to use the wood chips in your grill.